sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/geometry/new_from_old.rst

 =========================================================

-The prism construction is the same as taking the Minkowski sum of the polyhedorn with a segment (a 1-dimensional polytope) in an orthogonal space.
+The prism construction is the same as taking the Minkowski sum of the polyhedron with a segment (a 1-dimensional polytope) in an orthogonal space.

 ::